NVIDIA/NeMo/docs/source/features/parallelisms.rst

 DDP is the default parallelism scheme when NeMo is run on multiple GPUs.
-Enabling other parallelism schemes in the model configuration will decrease the size of the DP group, i.e. the number of identical model copies.
+Enabling other parallelism schemes in the model configuration will decrease the size of the DP group, that is the number of identical model copies.

-In order to enable the distributed optimizer, set ``model.optim.name=distributed_fused_adam`` in the model configuration.
+To enable the distributed optimizer, set ``model.optim.name=distributed_fused_adam`` in the model configuration.
 It can be configured with the following options: